-If that belief was not communicated via our company culture, we may never hear from our team regarding their own ideas and thoughts.
-If you are a business owner and you don’t feel that you receive enough feedback from you team, ask yourself the question, “Have I clearly outlined that I want to hear their opinion?”
-Sometimes simply not saying something can lead to a set of reactions from your team.
+If that belief was not communicated via our company culture, we may never hear from our workers regarding their own ideas and thoughts.
+If you are a business owner and you don’t feel that you receive enough feedback from workers, ask yourself the question, “Have I clearly outlined that I want to hear their opinion?”
+Sometimes simply not saying something can lead to a set of reactions from workers.

 Another critical value of the FreeeUp company culture is communication.
 Above all else, communication is key, both internally and externally.
-All members of the team are expected to communicate regularly with both the internal team as well as their set of clients.
+All workers are expected to communicate regularly with both the internal workers as well as their set of clients.
 The FreeeUp culture sets guidelines for how this communication can be delivered and we, as the founders of the company, hold everyone to that same standard.

 For example, it is not okay to start a conversation on Skype and then disappear without explanation.
 At other companies, the lack of communication may be accepted as the norm, but with a company culture focused on strong communication, it is not acceptable.

-Steps to Hire your Team using your Company Culture
+Steps to Hire Workers using your Company Culture

 The difference between making the right or wrong hire is night and day.
 When you hire the right person, they are able to take immediate action on helping to grow your business.
-When you hire the wrong person, it pulls you away from growing your company and puts you in a situation where you’ve wasted time onboarding and trying to integrate the wrong worker into your team.
+When you hire the wrong person, it pulls you away from growing your company and puts you in a situation where you’ve wasted time onboarding and trying to integrate the wrong worker.

 With a well-defined company culture, you can avoid hiring the wrong people.
-You can incorporate questions about your company culture into your hiring process to make sure that the people you are hiring are aligned with the beliefs and values that you hold as a founder and that your current team holds as an organization.
+You can incorporate questions about your company culture into your hiring process to make sure that the people you are hiring are aligned with the beliefs and values that you hold as a founder and that current workers hold as an organization.
 When you hire through company culture, you highly increase the chances of making the right hire.
 Don’t we all want that?